operator-framework/community/GOVERNANCE.md

 ## Mission
 The mission of the Operator Framework community is:
 * To collaborate on areas related to developing, packaging, deploying and managing the lifecycle Kubernetes Operators
-* To develop informational resources like guides, tutorials, and white papers to give the community an understanding of best practices, trade-offs, and value adds as it relates to developing, packaging, deploying and managing the lifecycle Kubernetes Operators
+* To develop informational resources like guides, tutorials, and white papers to give the community an understanding of best practices, trade-offs, and value adds as it relates to developing, packaging, deploying and managing the lifecycle of Kubernetes Operators
 * To identify suitable projects and gaps in the ecosystem for future collaboration and coordination with those projects.

 ### Areas considered in Scope